OscarPellicer/extra-attributions/README.md

 This repo currently includes the following documents:

-- `XAI_Course_2024_OJPV.pdf`: slides for the XAI course
+- `XAI_Course_2025_OJPV.pdf`: slides for the XAI course, updated for 2025
 - `Captum_Quantus_Tutorial.ipynb`: a tutorial on using Captum and Quantus

 I also propose three new (although not particularly intersting) attribution methods:

 - `TiledOcclusion` is a simple attribution method built upon standard Occlusion and implemented using Captum's interface.
 - `FusionGrad` is an implementation of [FusionGrad](https://github.com/understandable-machine-intelligence-lab/NoiseGrad), that more closely follows Captum's interface.
 - `ContrastiveAttribution` computes the attribution of the selected output feature minus the average of all other output features

 ## Installation